rodrihgh/rodrihgh.github.io/real_projects/user-activity-detection.md

 {: .small}

 Take a look at the following images:

-{% include gallery id="gal_scv" caption="Reconstructed user activity under different error levels (about 0, -10 and -35 dB respectively).
+{% include_cached snippets/masonry.html internal="gallery" caption="Reconstructed user activity under different error levels (about 0, -10 and -35 dB respectively).
 Within each picture, the left column shows a portion of the original values and the right column its reconstruction." %}

 They are actually a by-product of a real project I participated in at work.
 We were exploring some strategies to enable massive connectivity in 5G mobile networks,